AI Procurement Advisory

 FIX: Build a comprehensive TCO model before signing that includes six cost categories: base AI service costs, support tier fees, compliance and security add-ons, fine-tuning and customisation, integration services, and adoption and change management.
 Negotiate on total contract value, not on individual line items.

 The Compounding Error: Mistakes 1 through 5 compound each other.
-An enterprise that signs a standard agreement without ramp provisions and without competitive alternatives, evaluating only the headline price, has made five separate errors that collectively may represent 40–50% of avoidable overpayment on a three-year AI commitment.
-The cost of structured advisory support to avoid these mistakes is typically 1–3% of the total contract value — with 15–35% savings available through improved terms.
+An enterprise that signs a standard agreement without ramp provisions and without competitive alternatives, evaluating only the headline price, has made five separate errors that collectively may represent 40 to 50% of avoidable overpayment on a three-year AI commitment.
+The cost of structured advisory support to avoid these mistakes is typically 1 to 3% of the total contract value, with 15 to 35% savings available through improved terms.

 Mistake 6: Accepting Standard Data Handling Terms